bfeher/BFRadialWaveHUD/Pods/BFRadialWaveView/README.md

 ---------
 >Be sure the check out the included demo app to see examples on how to use BFRadialWaveView.

-Add the _BFRadialWaveView_ header and implementation file to your project. (.h & .m)
+Add the _BFRadialWaveView_ header and implementation files to your project.
+(BFRadialWaveView.h & BFRadialWaveView.m)
+as well as the _BFGradientCALayer_ header and implementation files to your project.
+(BFGradientLayer.h & BFGradientLayer.m)

 ### Working Example
 ```objective-c